labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Simple Selector
 ***************

-This selector is used to select a single genome based on the strain name.
+This selector is used to select:

+  - a single genome based on the strain name
+  - a single sequence based on the sequence name

-It's similar to the old genome selector in MicroScope but offers suggestion.
+It's similar to the old selector in MicroScope but offers suggestions.

-This selector is used in the homepage to select the reference genome and more generally in pages where you must select a reference genome (e.g. :ref:`lineplot`).
+This selector is used in the homepage to select the reference genome and more generally in pages where you must select a reference object (e.g. :ref:`lineplot`).

 It is also used for instance in the following pages:

-  - :ref:`pattern_searches`
+  - :ref:`pattern_searches` (for **Sequence Selection**)
+  - :ref:`viewer` (for **Genome Selection** but coupled with a replicon selector)

 When the page opens, the selector is displayed like this (it may take some time to load):